 History of MBC

 Business leaders in the region, in collaboration with telecom experts, developed a blueprint for an advanced open-access fiber-optic network for Southern Virginia.
+Old Dominion Electric Cooperative, an electric generation and transmission cooperative in Virginia, realized the need for this critical economic development infrastructure, and provided the leadership and funding necessary for the initial business planning and strategic seed capital.
 The outcome was the creation of an independently operated wholesale telecommunications company.

 In 2004, the Mid-Atlantic Broadband Cooperative (MBC) was formed to solve the rural telecommunications infrastructure challenge.
 MBC was tasked to design, build, operate, manage and maintain a state of the art, carrier-class fiber optic network that enabled retail private sector telecommunications providers to serve the region.
 This task would help reduce the cost of broadband services by leveling the playing field, expand the reach of broadband in more of our rural communities, and create a competitive economic advantage for southern Virginia.